ROCm/rocSHMEM/docs/api/rma.rst

     :param ctx:    Context with which to perform this operation.
     :param dest:   Destination address.
 Must be an address on the symmetric heap.
     :param value:  Value to write to ``dest`` at ``pe``.
-    :param pe:     PE of the remote process
+    :param pe:     PE of the remote process.

-    :returns:      None
+    :returns:      None.

 **Description:**
 This routine writes a single value to to ``dest`` at ``pe``.